Thank you to our recent Donors!

 Joined the United States Army Infantry at age 29, to start over.
 I was not able to complete my full service agreement.
 Came back to Columbus Ohio to start over, again.

 Started working in the computer field again.
 Worked my way up again.
 Continued a drinking problem, lost more jobs and much much more, yet again,

 Once I used up the couch time at friends, I left Columbus Ohio and came to Mansfield since I had family here.
 I soon used up their couch time too so I slept in my car until it was repossessed.
 I sold whatever personal belongings left I had to buy a "beater with a heater" (and alcohol) and slept in it until it was towed for whatever reason.

-I slept on a porch in a tent for during one winter.
+I slept on a porch in a tent during one winter and another in a couple of cars and another in random places.
 My only goal each day was to get alcohol and cigarettes.
 I had truly given up on everything else.
 I honestly did not care anymore.

 During this time I found out the hard way that if I didn't drink enough I would have seizures.
 One day I was not able to get alcohol and had a seizure and fell down a flight of concrete steps, biting my tongue in half and cracking my heading open, bleeding everywhere, I walked to a drive through and begged for alcohol which they gave me and I remember passing out seeing ambulance sirens.
 When I woke up to hospital staff putting staples in my head and them explaining my new problem to me, letting me know they would release me when they were done.
 All I could think about is where I would get alcohol from so I wouldn't die...
 Least now when I beg for money I have a legit story to tell people?
 What a life I've drank myself into.